Glumboi/EZCorsshair/README.md

 =============================================================================
 How to use:
-Just open the app and setup your crosshairs look (size and color) and then press the draw button if you want to change you settings press hide and change you settings after that pres draw again and i should change.
+Just open the app and setup your crosshairs look (size and color) and then press the draw button if you want to change you settings press hide and change you settings after that pres draw again and it should change.

 HAVE FUN USING IT!
 ==================